respatialized/respatialized/content/not-a-tree.md

 Mostly because I know that I'm going to have to write my own solution to this problem.
 I want the solution's source code to itself generate an example of the kind of document I want it to produce, so I'm hoping I can steal as many existing functions as possible from these other libraries while I'm bootstrapping the project.

-<span class="f2 bold">Structural features of writing and information management systems</span>
+<span class="f2 b">Structural features of writing and information management systems</span>
 <span class="f4">2019-12-14</span>

 I've gone through myriad to-do apps, organizers, journaling systems.
 Here's a table depicting my overall thoughts.